Photo by Hayley Banks.

 Prior to joining NCCD Liz was craft curator for three years at Smiths Row (formerly Bury St Edmunds Art Gallery), curating exhibitions such as Better than Grey and Making and Mending.
 She worked for five years in senior arts administration roles for Studio Voltaire and Contemporary Art Society, both in London.
 Alongside this, she’s freelanced since 2002 for the annual UK/Ireland touring event The Knitting and Stitching Show with internationally renowned textile and fibre artists from around the world.

 In 2014 Liz was elected as London representative to CraftNet, a leadership development initiative in the contemporary craft sector.
-She was a selector for the 4th Riga Textile and Fibre Art Triennial in Latvia (2010) and in 2009 was part of the Arts Council England “Forming Ideas” research initiative to the Nordic countries.
-She taught professional development for artists at Mary Ward Centre, London for several years and sits on the selection panel for Design Factory’s membership.
+She was a selector for the Design and Crafts Council of Ireland’s 2018 External Exhibitions Fund, and the 4th Riga Textile and Fibre Art Triennial in Latvia in 2010.
+In 2009 was part of the Arts Council England “Forming Ideas” research initiative to the Nordic countries.
+She taught professional development for artists at Mary Ward Centre, London for several years .

 Liz studied textiles at Goldsmiths College London, graduating in 2002 with a specialism in digital weaving.
 Prior to this she was a project manager in the financial services sector, including eight years working for Visa International’s European HQ.